 The advantage of optical music restoration is that the processes do not jeopardise the original layout of the scores, which have been optimised by the engravers, and normally represents the ideal visual configurations.
-Since the original spacing of the music is untouched, there is no large modification and hence it does not require extensive proof reading.
+Since the original spacing of the music is untouched, there is no large modification and hence it does not MUSICNETWORK Project 13 require extensive proof reading.
 However, the process is only concerned with small and local modifications.
 Larger adjustments, for example insertions or deletions of a group of symbols cannot be fully automated without altering the original layout.
-No full recognition is necessary for this process is robust and it can improve the visual qualities of the scores and manuscript for reprinting and archiving.
+No full recognition is necessary for this process and hence it does not provide multimedia functionalities such as playback or search.
+This process is robust and it can improve the visual qualities of the scores and manuscript for reprinting and archiving.